al-caveman/cavemancms/content_raw/faggottest/article.md

 + Such context information (e.g. stuff around anus) is a very high-level information that is processed by the brain IMO.
 + High-level context-information is IMO processed by the brain.
-+ Neural activity about context information is by far mostly influenced by the past memory, or environment, than (say) genes.
++ IMO neural activity about context information is by far mostly influenced by the past memory, or environment, than (say) genes.
 + Therefore, the primary contributor in the making of a faggot is the environment, and not the genes (genes might be only a marginal/secondary cause).